The three most Googled questions about starting a side hustle

 A side hustle is an additional job or gig’ which is taken alongside primary and typically full-time work.
 Many take on a side hustle if their 9-5 doesn’t provide enough financial freedom, or if they have a hobby or talent which they would like to pursue.

 Starting a side hustle is usually the biggest step to take, but the benefits can be really rewarding.
 Even so, there are many websites and online services which make setting up your side job easily.

 Before you can start your side hustle, you need to come up with an idea for it.
 Begin by identifying what you can feasible manage and maintain, especially if you still have a full-time job which takes up a lot of your time.
-If in your free time you enjoy crafting and creating goods, then selling online is a great option as it is way to combine your hobby with making money.
+If in your free time you enjoy crafting and creating goods, then consider turning your hobby into an enjoyable side hustle.

 If you don’t have much time, however you have a spare bedroom which is collecting dust, then renting out this space to solo travellers, or even longer-term agreements with students for explain, can mean a more consistent income with less effort needed on your part.